microsoft/finops-toolkit/docs-mslearn/implementing-finops-guide.md

 <!-- markdownlint-disable-next-line MD025 -->
 # Implementing FinOps guide

-FinOps is an expansive topic with branches that extend out into many cloud management and governance activities.
+FinOps is an expansive area with branches that extend out into many cloud management and governance activities.
 Cost especially is a part of many cloud and business initiatives, like security, resiliency, and adopting cloud-native solutions like AI.
 And to streamline cloud adoption in a way that prioritizes business value, you need the right guidance to help you make the right data-driven decisions.
 This document summarizes the FinOps resources available to organizations of all sizes to facilitate your FinOps goals, whether FinOps is a task, a job, or a team.

 <br>